A unique laboratory for analyzing mixed nitride uranium-plutonium fuel has appeared in Seversk

 A laboratory for assessing the quality of mixed nitride uranium-plutonium (MOX) fuel has opened at the Siberian Chemical Combine in Seversk, Rosatom's press service reported.

 ODEC also includes a unit with BREST-OD-300 and a module for processing spent fuel.
-This is a virtually autonomous system, independent of external energy supplies.
+This is a virtually autonomous system independent of external energy supplies.

-According to Mikhail Skupov, head of the joint industry project "Development of fuel elements and fuel assemblies with MOX fuel", the experimental station will test the innovative type of fuel for the first time.
+According to Mikhail Skupov, head of the joint industry project "Development of fuel elements and fuel assemblies with MOX fuel", the experimental station will test an innovative type of fuel for the first time.

 Read also on the topic: